Investing

 Types of Mutual Funds

-• Index funds — passively track a market index (S&P 500, etc.); low fees
+• Index funds — passively track a market index such as the S&P 500; very low fees and broad diversification

-Expense Ratio: The Key Number to Watch
+Expense Ratio: The Most Important Number to Watch

 Active vs Passive Management